ahussein0/AIRecipe/README.md

 **Deployed at: [ingrenius.vercel.app](https://ingrenius.vercel.app)**

-The application is deployed and hosted on Vercel, providing a fast and reliable user experience.
+The application is deployed and hosted on Vercel.

 ## Features